nsellars98/Circuits-Redux/README.md

 # Circuits-Redux
-A reworking of the Java Circuit app in CPP using classes, inheritance, and dynamic memory.
+A reworking of the Java Circuit app in CPP using classes, inheritance, and dynamic memory allocation.

 Despite a memory leak where pointers in the vectors of the subclasses did not get deleted, the app is a working solution.